 In transactions where the seller is a private equity fund, the allocation of risk is typically shifted favourably towards it (in relation to a "corporate" seller).
-The main reason being that the private equity seller is constrained in the period in which it can be exposed to liability (as private equity funds are eventually dissolved and wound-up).
+The main reason being that the private equity seller is constrained in the period in which it can be exposed to liability (as private equity funds are eventually dissolved and wound up).
 This reduces the efficacy (and acceptability by the private equity seller) of long lists of warranties, extended warranty claims' periods and indemnities.

-In relation to the cases where the buyer is a private equity fund, there are no fundamental differences in risk allocation in relation to a "corporate" buyer: these will depend mainly on the economics and circumstances of the transaction.

-Main limitations of liability for private equity sellers are those related to breach of representations and warranties in acquisition agreements (detailed in the next section), although such limitations (quantitative and time-wise) on liability will sometimes also apply to breach of other undertakings or covenants under the agreement by the seller.
+In relation to cases where the buyer is a private equity fund, there are no fundamental differences in risk allocation in relation to a "corporate" buyer: these will depend mainly on the economics and circumstances of the transaction.
+The main limitations of liability for private equity sellers are those related to breach of representations and warranties in acquisition agreements (detailed in 6.9 Warranty Protection), although such limitations (quantitative and with regard to time) on liability will sometimes also apply to breach of other undertakings or covenants under the agreement by the seller.